fabric8io/kubernetes-client/CONTRIBUTING.md

 ### Starting Development
 Now you can start your contribution work.
 #### * Finding the issue
 There are lots of issues on kubernetes-client's [issue page](https://github.com/fabric8io/kubernetes-client/issues).
-Please go through the issue and find a one which you want to fix/develop.
-If you want to implement something which is not there is the issues, please create a new issue there.
-Please assign that new issue to yourself otherwise it may happen that someone else can develop the same thing.
+Please go through the issues and find a one which you want to fix/develop.
+If you want to implement something which is not there in the issues, please create a new issue.
+Please assign that new issue or already existing issue to yourself otherwise it may happen that someone else will fix the same issue.

 #### * Creating a new branch
 Please create a new branch to start your development work.
 You can create the branch by any name but we will suggest you consider the naming convention like iss_issueNumber.
 Example - iss_989